How to Install Debian 11 on a Desktop/Laptop Computer using a Bootable USB Flash Drive

 Step 19

-If one of the software you will install on your system is not included in the existing ISO media, you may need to use a network mirror.
+Suppose one of the software you will install on your system is not included in the existing ISO media.
+In that case, you may need to use a network mirror.
 Therefore, select Yes to add a network mirror to the package manager.

 Choosing to Use Network Mirror